guaguaguaxia/video_subtitle/README.md

 ### how to use
 1. Clone the repository and ensure you have python enviroment and OpenAI api key
+2. make sure you have installed ffmpeg and configured the environment variables
-2. Run the following command
+3. Run the following command
 ```
 python make_subtitle.py --api_key xxx --work_dir xxx --video_file xxx --src_language en --dest_language chinese --proxy xx
 ```